MilosCecaric/MD/README.md

 ## 1. Introduction<a name="introduction"></a>

-The **Student Grade Management System (MD)** is a Python program designed to help users manage and organize student information and their corresponding grades.
+The **MD** is a Python program designed to help users manage and organize student information and their corresponding grades.
 It allows users to create and manage student records, record grades, rename students, view student lists, view grades, remove students, remove grades, and save all data to a JSON file for future use.

 ## 2. Program Description<a name="program-description"></a>